kimgoetzke/listem/docs/how-to-delete-your-account.md

 <img src="./assets/logo.png" alt="Listem logo" width="64" height="64" />

-This guide relates to the following Google Play Store app: `<Add URL here once it exists>`

 > [!NOTE]
 > This guide shows you how to delete your Listem user account and all linked and shared lists permanently.
 This action
 > will also remove your account from any lists that were shared with you.
 This action cannot be undone.